In the daily conversation of Japanese, you may hear many phrases commonly said with the word “Kudasai” such as the following sentences;

 Pattern: Nをください translates to “Please give me N.”

 It is not good to use “Kudasai” for your manager or supervisor.
-Instead, use it for requesting a friend or someone who has a lower position than yourself, like your junior at work or school as follows.
+Instead, use it to ask a friend or someone in a lower position than you, such as your junior at work or school, as follows.

-You may notice that in these example sentences, “Kudasai” feels more like a command, closer to order, and may feel awkward when it’s used to someone with a higher social status.
+You may notice that in these examples, “kudasai” feels more like a command, closer to an order, and may feel awkward when used with someone of a higher social status.

 2. “Kudasai” is used for only concrete or tangible things

 You can only use ~wo Kudasai [~をください] for concrete things.
-For things like an understanding, explanation, or other non-tangible requests, opt for “Onegaishimasu” instead.
-You can, however, tie the object with a verb (~te form) and add “Kudasai”.
-Have a look at the example below.
+For things like understanding, explanation, or other non-tangible requests, choose “Onegaishimasu” instead.
+However, you can combine the object with a verb (~te form) and add “Kudasai”.
+See the example below.

 Setsumei shite-kudasai.